 The first version of this list was published on the Tier Two Rugby forum.

 New Zealand have held the shield since August 26, 2017.
-They have defended it three times.
+They have defended it four times.

 The next challenge will be on November 10, 2018 when New Zealand takes on France.